Higher-categorical combinatorics of configuration spaces of Euclidean space: Introduction

-We use Rezk's complete Segal spaces to model $\infty$-categories \cite{Rezk2}.
+\textbf{Complete Segal spaces:} We use Rezk's complete Segal spaces to model $\infty$-categories \cite{Rezk2}.
 The $\infty$-category of spaces $\spaces$ is the localization of the category of topological spaces that admit a CW structure and continuous maps thereof, localized on (weak) homotopy equivalences.
 We call its objects \emph{spaces}, i.e., CW complexes.
-A complete Segal space is a \emph{simplicial space}, that is, a functor from the opposite of the simplex category $\mathbf{\Delta}^\op$ to the $\infty$-category of spaces, $\spaces$, that satsifies the \emph{completeness} and \emph{Segal} conditions (Definition~\ref{cSegspc}).
-We refer the reader to \cite{Rezk2} for any additional information regarding complete Segal spaces.
+A complete Segal space is a \emph{simplicial space}, that is, a functor from the opposite of the simplex category $\mathbf{\Delta}^\op$ to the $\infty$-category of spaces $\spaces$ that satisfies the \emph{completeness} and \emph{Segal} conditions (Def.~\ref{cSegspc}).
+We refer to a point in the $[p]$-space of such a functor as a $[p]$-point.
+For any additional information about complete Segal spaces, see \cite{Rezk2}.